 If you leave our plan, it may take time before your membership ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)
-During this time, you must continue to get your medical care through our plan.
+During this time, you must continue to get your medical care and prescription drugs through our plan.

-• If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+You should continue to use our network pharmacies to get your prescriptions filled until your membership in our plan ends.
+Usually, your prescription drugs are only covered if they are filled at a network pharmacy including through our mail-order pharmacy services. • If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).

-SECTION 5 Cigna-HealthSpring must end your membership in the plan in certain situations
+SECTION 5 Cigna must end your membership in the plan in certain situations